Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Introduction

 \section{Introduction}

-Quantum machine learning~\cite{Schuld2014, Biamonte2017} is one of the various subfields of quantum computing promising advantages over its classical counterpart, for instance due to proposals regarding more efficient data encoding~\cite{Lloyd2013, PRL.113.130503}, improved model expressivity~\cite{PRA.98.032309, PRA.101.032308, PRR.2.033125}, prediction accuracy~\cite{Huang2021, PRL.126.190505, Jerbi2024} or by saving computational resources~\cite{Liu2021, Aharonov2022}.
+Quantum machine learning~\cite{Schuld2014, Biamonte2017} is one of the various subfields of quantum computing promising advantages over its classical counterpart, for instance due to proposals regarding more efficient data encoding~\cite{Lloyd2013, PRL.113.130503}, improved model expressivity~\cite{PRA.98.032309, PRA.101.032308, PRR.2.033125}, prediction accuracy~\cite{Huang2021, PRL.126.190505, Jerbi2024} or by saving computational resources~\cite{Liu2021}.
 These theoretical proposals have been backed up by claims of experimental quantum advantage in learning tasks~\cite{Riste2017, Huang2022}.
+While these works illustrate the various hopes associated with quantum machine learning, they often rely on very specific assumptions about the problem~\cite{Jerbi2024, Liu2021}, the availability of quantum data~\cite{PRL.126.190505, Riste2017, Huang2022, PhysRevLett.134.120803}, or require quantum devices beyond the near-term regime~\cite{Lloyd2013, PRL.113.130503}.
+While there has been

-Despite undeniable progress in the field of quantum machine learning --- both on the algorithmic as well as the hardware side --- doubts about the field's focus on quantum advantage have been previously raised~\cite{PRXQ.3.030101}.
+undeniable progress in the field of quantum machine learning --- both on the algorithmic as well as on the hardware side --- doubts about the field's focus on quantum advantage have been previously raised~\cite{PRXQ.3.030101}.
 Ultimately, this culminated in a recent work questioning the significance of quantum-machine-learning benchmark studies~\cite{Bowles2024}, given their predominant use of overly simple data sets paired with insufficiently-performing quantum hardware.
 Other works~\cite{Cerezo2024, Bermejo2024, Angrisani2024} even suggest that much of what was commonly believed to be classically hard or intractable to simulate might be efficiently simulable on classical hardware after all.
-While this may require the field to reevaluate what ``quantum'' means for quantum machine learning and how a future quantum computer may use ``quantumness'' advantageously for learning tasks, both Refs.~\cite{Bowles2024, Cerezo2024} independently call for more rigorous benchmarks employing less trivial data sets in order to assess the potential of quantum machine learning.
-In response to this critical need, our work directly addresses this challenge by employing not only standard benchmark datasets but crucially incorporating real-world industrial data that represents practical machine learning applications beyond academic test cases.
+While this may require the field to reevaluate what ``quantum'' means for quantum machine learning and how a future quantum computer may use ``quantumness'' advantageously for learning tasks, raises the question what ``quantum'' means for quantum machine learning, both Refs.~\cite{Bowles2024, Cerezo2024} independently call for more rigorous benchmarks employing less trivial data sets in order to assess the potential of quantum machine learning.